Multimodal Diffusion Forcing for Forceful Manipulation: Experiments

-The success rates for each method are reported in Table~\ref{table:sim_result}. \textbf{Is MDF able to match the performance of state-of-the-art policy for manipulation?} Although MDF is trained jointly to model multiple probability distribution, it is on-par with or even outperforms specialized architectures such as DP3.
+\textbf{Is MDF able to match the performance of state-of-the-art policy for manipulation?} Although MDF is trained jointly to model multiple probability distribution, it is on-par with or even outperforms specialized architectures such as DP3.
 For example, MDF-Policy achieves 100\% success rate in Nut Thread, outperforming DP3’s 96\%, and remains competitive on other benchmarks.
 Compared to the previous unified model, UWM, MDF consistently achieves higher success rates, which we attribute to its ability to perform both 3D geometric and force reasoning.
 Moreover, MDF can additionally leverage the full point cloud if available, and achieve a $100\%$ success rate on Peg Insert.
-While this setting provides privileged information, we argue that it is not unrealistic in semi-structured scenarios such as factories, where objects are known and specialized state estimation systems can be deployed to estimate poses reliably.
+While this setting provides privileged information, we argue that it remains realistic in semi-structured scenarios such as factories, where objects are known and specialized state estimation systems can be deployed to estimate poses reliably.
 The ability to accommodate different sensor setups is a major advantage over end-to-end policies with fixed inputs.

 \textbf{Does MDF training improve the robustness of the model to sensor noise?} To assess the robustness of the model, we injected random translations into the point cloud input to mimic camera calibration errors.
 Under this perturbation, MDF maintains strong performance, dropping only 4\% in Nut Thread and 2\% in Gear Mesh, while DP3 dropped by 18\% and 12\%.
 This is because during training, MDF is trained to denoise the partially corrupted input.
-For Peg Insertion, the main failure mode occurs when the peg becomes misaligned and the robot remains stuck at a fixed location.
-We conjecture that adding noise to the point cloud introduces perturbations that help the policy escape these local traps, thereby achieving a slightly higher success rate.

 \textbf{Can MDF handle different history lengths?} Unlike DP3 and UWM, which are trained with a fixed history length, the history length of MDF can be adapted at the test time based on the tasks requirements.
 The adaptibility to context length is a critical capability for large-scale multi-task learning.
 We demonstrate this capability of MDF in Fig.~\ref{fig:mdf-history}.
-While in Table.~\ref{table:sim_result}, we show the results of all methods with a history length of 4, it should be noted that our method can achieve higher performance (92\%) on Gear Mesh with longer history.